-Each year fires occurring during the Christmas season injure 2,600 individuals and cause over $930 million in damage.
-According to the Office of Fire Prevention and Control (http://www.dos.state.ny.us/fire/firewww.html), there are simple life-saving steps you can take to ensure a safe and happy holiday.
+Each year fires occurring during the Christmas season injure thousands of individuals and cause millions of dollars in damages.
+There are simple life-saving steps you can take to ensure a safe and happy holiday.
 By following some of the outlined precautionary tips, individuals can greatly reduce their chances of becoming a holiday fire casualty.

 Remove snow surrounding a fire hydrant

 While many welcome our winter wonderland, did you know that snow could cause a great fire risk to your home?
 If a fire hydrant is buried in the snow, that's not a good thing if your home catches fire.
-An uncleared fire hydrant could cost firefighters that precious time needed to protect your home and your family.
+An uncleared fire hydrant could cost firefighters that precious time needed to protect your home and family.
 Fire hydrants way also freeze causing the inability of the hydrant to flow water during a time of an emergency.

 Spring Forward: Time to reset your clock